 - Library you can visit with further information

-- Staff who can give you one-to-one advice about specfics such as CVs, coverletters and interviews, as well as broader discussions about careers
+- Staff who can give you one-to-one advice about specifics such as CVs, cover letters and interviews, as well as broader discussions about careers

 - Email notification of events and vacancies